samstarling/blog.lawrencejones.dev/_posts/2020-09-25-service-registry.md

 At GoCardless, we're about to release a total reimagining of our infrastructure tooling, and the service registry has been an essential piece of that puzzle.

-Once you have a registry, you start thinking about solutions to problems you didn't even realise existed.
+Once you have a registry, you start seeing solutions to problems you didn't even realise existed.
 When you start orienting teams around that data model, you can encourage consistency and benefit from a shared mental model of your infrastructure.

 This post describes some of the benefits we've seen, and solutions to problems I think most engineering orgs of our size experience.
 I encourage people to give